Stranding Response

 Animals such as whales, dolphins, manatees and sea turtles that are ill or injured may result in animals that are found on the beach or shoreline.
 These are usually referred to as being stranded if they are alive and beached if they are dead.
 These terms are most often used with whales and dolphins though the same may apply to sea turtles and manatees.
 People or organizations that wish to be involved in assisting with stranded animals are permitted through different government agencies.
 National Marine Fisheries Service (NMFS) issues cetacean stranding agreements while manatee and sea turtle stranding permits are issued through the US Fish and Wildlife Service (USFWS) and the Florida Fish and Wildlife Conservation Commission (FWC).

 The Aquatic Animal Health Program within the University of Florida supports education, research, and conservation of Florida’s aquatic wildlife.
 We assist NMFS and other stranding response organizations on a regular basis providing clinical, necropsy, and research services.
 In 2016, we received a National Fish and Wildlife Foundation (NFWF) grant to establish the UF Marine Animal Rescue Program which responds to sick, injured or deceased marine mammals in Levy, Dixie and Taylor counties.
 In addition, we can assist the Southeast stranding and response network in other areas for large scale events such as unusual mortality events (UME’s) and disentanglement efforts.
-Through permits received from FWS and FWC, we can also respond to sick or injured manatees and sea turtles.
+Through permits received from the USFWS and FWC, we can also respond to sick or injured manatees and sea turtles.

 Team keeping whale cool and out of sun while waiting for veterinarians to arrive